Chicago is a fantastic city to visit. If you only have 24 hours in Chicago to spend, we want you to make the most of it.

 We recommend you start the day with some food, so you can easily accomplish this full day of Chicago fun!
 There are so many delicious breakfast-food places in the city.

-They open at 6:00 am Monday-Saturday (closed on Sundays), so you can start your day early!
+They open at 7:00am every day, so you can start your day early.

 If you have a sweet tooth and just want a quick bite, try one of Chicago’s boutique donut shops.

 They are known for their original glazed, and we recommend the Nutella pocket, birthday cake donut, or a Stanwich!
 Don't forget your coffee.

 Another great place for coffee is Dollop Coffee Co., which has several options in the downtown area.

 Visit the Cultural Center Chicago

 If you just ate at the Pittsfield, the Cultural Center is across the street at Washington and Michigan.

 The Cultural Center offers free admission with traveling exhibits on different floors.
 Check out the second floor to see a 38-foot wide stained-glass Tiffany dome - the largest in the world!

 At the bottom level, there is a visitor’s center with maps galore.
 If you don’t have a map or a smartphone - we recommend you pick one up here.

 Tour Downtown Chicago (the Loop) & Millennium Park